 The Organization receives funding from their board of directors, employees, volunteers, individual donors, corporations, civic groups, foundations, community events and daily reimbursement contracts with the state of Texas.

 2. Summary of Significant Accounting Policies

 Basis of Accounting

-The Organization prepares the financial statements on the accrual basis of accounting in accordance with U.S. generally accepted accounting principles (GAAP).
+The Organization prepares the financial statements on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (GAAP).

 Summarized Comparative Totals